awsdocs/amazon-sagemaker-developer-guide/doc_source/model-registry-model-group.md

 ## Create a Model Package Group \(Boto3\)<a name="model-registry-package-group-api"></a>

-To create a model group by using Boto3, call the `create_model_package_group` method, and specify a name and description as parameters\.
+To create a model group by using Boto3, call the `create_model_package_group` method and specify a name and description as parameters\.
 The following example shows how to create a model group\.
 The response from the `create_model_package_group` call is the Amazon Resource Name \(ARN\) of the new model package group\.

 First, import the required packages and set up the SageMaker Boto3 client\.